vant-antoniomihai-30021/password-generator-and-storage/README.md

 * More user-friendly environment (when you add or remove a password it would automatically show the change)
 * Added the method to be able to save your own password
 * Added some tests for the REST API
+* Added the button that copies the password to clipboard

 # Why web application
 I actually thought about a GUI program, but in the past I've worked a little bit with web development (only front-end) and I really enjoyed it.
 The problem was that I had no experience with back-end and no idea where to start.
 Then at university I was introduced to Java.
 I liked every aspect about it and I learned it quite fast (since I already knew C and C++ to some degree).
 That was when I realized that I want to know more about Java.
 After learning other aspects that I didn't know about, I've decided to choose the path _web application_ with Spring Boot (since I already knew some HTLM, CSS and JavaScript) and here we are.